Dkyse/gitting-started/README.md

 When are you free during my scheduled office hours?
 > Shida: I am free for all your office hours except for the ones on Monday.
+> Derek: I'm mostly free during your office hours.
+You seem to have a lot of options.